Raivo Põldaru

 Raivo Põldaru (born 29 May 1951 in Põltsamaa, Jõgeva County) is an Estonian politician.
-He has been a member of the XIII Riigikogu.
+He was a member of the XIII Riigikogu.

-In 1974, he graduated from University of Tartu in mathematics.
+In 1974, he graduated from University of Tartu with a degree in mathematics.

 From 1999 to 2010 he was the director of Saduküla Basic School.
 From 2004 to 2006 he was the director of Puurmani Gymnasium.

-From 2010 he is a member of Estonian Conservative People's Party.
+Since 2010 he has been a member of the Estonian Conservative People's Party.